Welcome to Opportunities for Individual Change (OIC) of Clark County

 "Helping Others Help Themselves"

-OIC of Clark County will provide services designed to reduce poverty and to promote employment and education.
+OIC of Clark County provides services designed to reduce poverty and to promote employment and education.

 Providing hope, opportunities and skills for a better life.